NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

   src="https://www.maths.nottingham.ac.uk/plp/pmadw/LaTeXMathML.js">
  </script>

-I am a postdoc at the Weizmann Institute of Science, where I work with <a href="https://binyamini.wordpress.com/" target="_blank">Gal Binyamini</a>.
-I earned my PhD at the University of Illinois at Urbana-Champaign.
-Advisor: <a href="https://math.illinois.edu/directory/profile/vddries" target="_blank">Lou van den Dries</a>.
+I am a postdoc at the Weizmann Institute of Science, where I work with Gal Binyamini.
+Previously, I earned my PhD at the University of Illinois at Urbana-Champaign, where my advisor was Lou van den Dries.

 My work involves an interplay of ideas from algebra, model theory, and number theory.